qoherent/ria-hub-docs/docs/content/.Administration/environment-variables.md

 # Environment variables

-This is an inventory of Gitea environment variables.
-They change Gitea behaviour.
+This is an inventory of RIA Hub environment variables.
+They change RIA Hub behaviour.

-Initialize them before Gitea command to be effective, for example:
+Initialize them before RIA Hub command to be effective, for example:

 ```sh
 GITEA_CUSTOM=/home/gitea/custom ./gitea web